A Numerical Rosenblatt Method for Forced Variable Independence: Introduction

-The fundamental limitation of this approach is that event observables are \textbf{not} \textit{a priori} statistically independent—indeed, independence should not be expected since all observables derive from the same input: detected outgoing particles or raw detector data.
+The fundamental obstruction to this approach is that observables are \emph{not} statistically independent \textit{a priori}: all observables derive from the same detected final state, so correlations are generically present.

-Reference~\cite {ABCDDisCo} presents a straightforward solution: for artificial neural network (ANN) classifiers\footnote{A classifier is defined as a variable with values in $\langle 0, 1 \rangle$ designed to separate two probability distributions.}, statistical independence from another observable (quantified by the distance correlation coefficient - DCC~\cite {Szkely2007}) becomes an additional training constraint.
-This approach has two deficiencies: the classifier's resolving power (quantified by the area under the receiver operating characteristic curve - AUC~\cite {Junge2018}) decreases, and the DCC is never completely eliminated, creating a trade-off between AUC and DCC.
+Reference~\cite{ABCDDisCo} presents a widely used solution: for artificial neural network (ANN) classifiers,\footnote{A classifier is a function mapping event features to a score in $[0, 1]$ designed to separate two probability distributions.} statistical independence from another observable is enforced as an additional training constraint, using the DCC as a differentiable regularization term~\cite{DisCoFever}.
+This training-time approach has two drawbacks: the classifier's discriminating power (quantified by the area under the receiver operating characteristic curve, AUC~\cite{Fawcett2006}) decreases, and a non-zero DCC typically persists, creating a trade-off between AUC and DCC.

-This work proposes an alternative approach: given two observables defining a phase space, one observable is modified (without external input) to achieve statistical independence from the other for background-like events.
+This work proposes an alternative: given two observables, one is transformed post-hoc (without classifier retraining) to achieve statistical quasi-independence from the other for background-like events.